Stuart Collection

-The Stuart Collection is a collection of public art on the campus of the University of California San Diego.
+The Stuart Collection is a collection of public art on the campus of the University of California, San Diego.
 Founded in 1981, the Stuart Collection's goal is to spread commissioned sculpture throughout the campus, including both traditional sculptures and site-specific works integrating with features of the campus such as landscaping and buildings.
-It is supported by the UCSD Department of Visual Arts, the National Endowment for the Arts, and many private organizations and individuals.
+It is supported by the UC San Diego Department of Visual Arts, the National Endowment for the Arts, and many private organizations and individuals.